 This should include training in crafting and delivering a message and individual coaching.
 Even a half-day session can be extremely valuable, especially one that includes the videotaping of a mock interview with the spokesperson and feedback on the result from a media expert.

-- Undertake analysis to identify the policy makers and other stakeholders and members of the target audience who may be engaged to exert significant influence for the sake of policy change.
+- Undertake analysis to identify the policy makers and other stakeholders and members of the target audience who can bring about policy change.

-This stakeholder analysis should reveal the nature and magnitude of the preferences of these actors, the mechanisms by which they may impact the implementation of policy reform, how they may shift the balance in policy choices, whether they may be empowered or disempowered, and the institutional changes that may result.
+This stakeholder analysis should reveal the preferences of these actorshow they can impact policy reform, and the institutional changes that may result.
 This sort of information is essential if national and regional report teams are to anticipate potential political obstacles to the implementation of new policies and propose compensatory measures, for example, institutional adjustments or subsidies for those who would lose during reform.